 A-100: Trade Adjustment Assistance Program

 Trade Adjustment Assistance (TAA) is a federally funded program established by the Trade Act of 1974 (Trade Act) to assist workers adversely affected by foreign trade who have lost their jobs because of a decline in production, sales, or outsourcing of jobs to foreign countries.
+The primary purpose of the TAA program is to help trade-affected workers move into suitable employment as quickly and effectively as possible.
+Suitable employment is employment that results in work of a substantially equal or higher skill level as compared to the worker’s past adversely affected employment, with wages of not less than 80 percent of the worker’s average weekly wage.

-The Trade Act has been amended multiple times.
+The Trade Act has been amended many times.

 Differences in each of the amended versions of the Trade Act affect eligibility, benefits, services, and deadline dates.
-A trade-affected worker receives services and benefits based on the governing regulations in effect at the time the certified petition is filed
+The TAA side-by-side comparison in Appendix A outlines the key differences in the benefits offered under different versions of the TAA program.
+A trade-affected worker receives services and benefits based on the governing regulations in effect at the time the certified petition is filed.
+Trade-affected workers can be covered and apply for benefits and services under petitions certified by the provisions of the 1974, 2002, 2009, 2011, and 2015 Trade Acts, as indicated in the following table.

 TAA Petitions